Ritammishra/Food-Restaurant-Project-2/Readme.md

 <hr>

 ## Time to Complete
-- It's takes near about 3 Hrs.
+- It's taken near about 3 Hrs.